-Your child can be referred for speech and language therapy at any time.
+Your child can be referred for speech and language therapy.
 The Speech and Language Therapy Service has an open referral system.
-This means that any professional can refer your child (with your permission) or you can do this yourself.
-Please look at the Leicestershire Partnership NHS Trust website below for the referral form and for information on what to expect from speech and language therapy.
+This means that any professional can refer your child (with your permission), or you can do this yourself.
+Please look at the Leicestershire Partnership NHS Trust website for the referral form and for information on what to expect from speech and language therapy.

-Children with Down's syndrome are not simply developmentally delayed, but have a specific communication profile with characteristic strengths and needs.
+Children with Down's syndrome have complex needs.
+They are not simply 'developmentally delayed' but have a specific communication profile with characteristic strengths and needs.
 Not all children with Down's syndrome will require regular input from a speech and language therapist, but the majority are likely to need specific strategies to support communication.
-The type and level of support will depend on the child's individual need, but should start early.
-Ideally, children should have been assessed by a Speech and Language Therapist between 9 months and 1 year old.
-The Paediatrician, Public Health Nurse (Health Visitor,) GP, or parents can make a referral to the Speech and Language Therapy Service.
-We would generally consider referrals from 6 months of age, but not before unless the child has eating and drinking difficulties.
+The type and level of support will depend on the child's individual needs but should start early.
+Ideally, children should have been assessed by a speech and language therapist between 9 months and 12 months of age.
+The paediatrician, public health nurse (Health Visitor), GP or parents can make a referral to the Speech and Language Therapy Service.
+The Service usually considers referrals for support with communication from 6 months of age for children with complex needs.
+Referrals for children with feeding and swallowing difficulties can be referred from birth, if difficulties are identified.